-David Dowdy (Summer 2002, IOM/CRR) completed his MD/PhD at Johns Hopkins in 2008.
+David Dowdy (Summer 2002, IOM/CRR) completed a joint MD/PhD at Johns Hopkins in 2008.
 The research for his PhD in infectious disease epidemiology focused on the cost-effectiveness and impact of TB diagnostics in developing countries, including Brazil and South Africa.
-After completing his internal medicine residency at UCSF, he returned to Hopkins, where he is now an Assistant Professor in the Department of Epidemiology.
-Contact via email.
-(Updated 10/2011)
+After completing his internal medicine residency at UCSF, he returned to Hopkins, where he is now an associate professor in the Department of Epidemiology.
+(Updated 2/2016)

 Jennifer Dropkin (Summer 2002, PGA/BISO) has been working towards a master's degree in museum studies (natural history) at the University of Kansas, where she received a bachelor of science in systematics and ecology.
 Her fellowship work at the University of Kansas Natural History Museum has included collection care in herpetology and the herbarium, but she has also worked on exhibit preparation in vertebrate paleontology.
 This semester she is working on a bioinformatics outreach fellowship: she is developing a workshop to introduce grade-school children to information that they could get by querying museum databases that are available online.
 She is concerned with human-caused biodiversity loss and ecosystem disruption and hopes this fellowship will familiarize her with some of the institutional structures meant to ameliorate these changes.
 She would have liked to have said that she has improved as a folksinger and yoga practitioner, but both endeavors have suffered since she has resumed her academic studies.

 Wendy Edwards (Summer 2002, DEPS/CSTB) finished a second masters in Library and Information Science at the University of Illinois and is currently working for National Center for Supercomputing Applications (NCSA) as a research programmer in the Health Sciences group.
-Contact via email.
 (Updated 8/2010)